dbm-network/custom-files/Bot Sharder/README.md

-In the command window that opens, type `node sharded-bot.js`.
+In the Command Prompt window that opens, type `node sharded-bot.js`.
 It should look somewhat similar to this.
 ![node](https://i.imgur.com/AKuzOrR.png)